Air2air/northworks/public/content/w-pub-seif-iv.md

   - Opera
   - Supply Interruption
   - Warner North
-title: SEIF-IV Publication
+title: Analysis of Risk of Supply Interruption to Lithuania from Disruption of Natural Gas Supply from Russia
 type: publication
 ---

-**

-####

-Analysis of Risk of Supply Interruption to Lithuania from Disruption of Natural Gas Supply from Russia

-D. Warner North****

-NorthWorks, Inc., Belmont CA, USA; and
-Department of Management Science and Engineering, Stanford University,
-Stanford, CA USA

-Paper prepared for the SEIF-IV Conference,
-Brussels, Belgium, November 14-16, 2005;
-Revised December 4, 2005.
-(Minor editorial changes were made when placing this paper on the web, April 2006.)

 Abstract**